-Named staff members will give medicines (see lists in school offices).
+Named staff members will give medicines (see lists below).
 Before administering any medicine, staff must check that the medicine belongs to the child, must check that the dosage they are giving is correct and that written permission has been given.
 Any child refusing to take medicine in school will not be made to do so, and parents will be informed about the dose being missed.
-All doses administered will be recorded in the Administration of Medicines book (located in the school office).
+All doses administered will be recorded in the Administration of Medicines book (located in the school office) or on child's inhaler sheet.